Rapol/serverless-babel-starter/README.md

 `{stage}{api-version}` ie. `devv0101`

-Doing this will create a new deployment whenever we change the the stage name or the api version
+Doing this will create a new deployment whenever we change the stage name or the API version

 The `{stage}` variable is been set by NODE_ENV